Visuddhimagga: Siddhis

-According to scholars, the Visuddhimagga is one of the extremely rare texts within the enormous literatures of various forms of Jainism, Buddhism, and Hinduism to give explicit details about how spiritual masters were thought to actually manifest supernormal abilities.
-Abilities such as flying through the air, walking through solid obstructions, diving into the ground, walking on water and so forth are performed by changing one element, such as earth, into another element, such as air.
-The individual must master kasina meditation before this is possible.
-Dipa Ma, who trained via the Visuddhimagga, was said to demonstrate these abilities.
+According to scholars, the Visuddhimagga is one of the relatively rare texts within the extensive Jain, Buddhist, and Hindu literary traditions to provide explicit descriptions of how spiritual practitioners were believed to develop and exercise supernormal abilities.
+The text describes abilities such as flying through the air, passing through solid obstructions, entering the ground and walking on water, which are explained in terms of transforming the perception or manifestation of one element, such as earth, into another, such as air.
+According to the text, mastery of kasina meditation is a prerequisite for developing such abilities.
+Dipa Ma, who trained in practices associated with the Visuddhimagga, was reported by her students and biographers to have demonstrated such abilities.

 Influence

 Traditional Theravada

 The Visuddhimagga is considered the most important Theravada text outside of the Tipitaka canon of scriptures, along with the Milindapañha.
 According to Nanamoli Bhikkhu, the Visuddhimagga is "the hub of a complete and coherent method of exegesis of the Tipitaka, using the ‘Abhidhamma method' as it is called.
 And it sets out detailed practical instructions for developing purification of mind."

+The work left traces in the Buddhist epigraphy of mainland Southeast Asia.
+Eng Jin Ooi and Peter Skilling record five verses inscribed on an octagonal pillar found with a Dvaravati-period wheel of the law at Chai Nat in Thailand.
+The same verses recur in the Visuddhimagga and in Buddhaghosa's Sammohavinodanī, and in Mahānāma's Saddhammapakāsinī, which they place in the early sixth century.
+They also stand in the Sāratthadīpanī, which is later than the inscription and which they assign to the second half of the twelfth century.
+The spokes of the same wheel carry keywords of a sixteen-aspect analysis of the four realities.
+Because that passage stands both in the Visuddhimagga and in the Paṭisambhidāmagga, they say they cannot determine which of the two the inscription draws on.

 Contemporary Theravada

-The Visuddhimagga is one of the main texts on which contemporary vipassana method (and the vipassana movement itself) is based, together with the Satipatthana Sutta.
+The Visuddhimagga is one of the main texts on which the contemporary vipassana method (and the vipassana movement itself) is based, together with the Satipatthana Sutta.
 Yet, its emphasis on kasina-meditation and its claim of the possibility of "dry insight" has also been criticised and rejected by some contemporary Theravada scholars and vipassana-teachers.